These are the toughest remaining games for undefeated San Diego State | NCAA.com

 New Nevada coach Steve Alford, previously of UCLA, New Mexico and Iowa, has coached on big stages before, but preparing a game plan as the final roadblock between a powerhouse in the conference and an undefeated season would be a new kind of pressure.

-Nevada currently ranks 16th nationally in 3-point percentage (38.1 percent) and sixth in opponent 3-point percentage (26.6 percent), which at face value, suggests the Wolf Pack have the statistical make-up to shoot lights-out from three and potentially fluster the opponent into a cold-shooting night.
+Nevada currently ranks 20th nationally in 3-point percentage (38.0 percent) and fifth in opponent 3-point percentage (27.2 percent), which at face value, suggests the Wolf Pack have the statistical make-up to shoot lights-out from three and potentially fluster the opponent into a cold-shooting night.
 Maybe Nevada can do both on the same night.

 Three more games to circle: